Kitware/candela/app/resonant-laboratory/README.md

 4. Restart Girder

-Resonant Laboratory will replace the Girder interface at [localhost:8080](http://localhost:8080) (you can still access the girder interface at [localhost:8080/girder](http://localhost:8080/girder))
+Resonant Laboratory will replace the Girder interface at [localhost:8080](http://localhost:8080).
+It should give you an error telling you that no assetstores have been configured.

+5. Access the girder interface again, this time at [localhost:8080/girder](http://localhost:8080/girder).
+Navigate to Admin console -> Assetstores

+6. Click Create new Database assetstore, and choose a name (anything is fine), MongoDB as the Database Type, and `mongodb://localhost:27017/assetstore` as the Database URI (feel free to change "assetstore" to whatever database name you like)

+7. Click Create new Filesystem assetstore, again picking whatever name strikes your fancy, and give it a path that you have write access to for its Root directory.
+Once created, make sure to click "Set as current"

-5. Optionally, you can add an example library to the girder instance by running this script from the `scripts` directory (by default, it assumes that you've set up a user account named `admin`; try `python populateGirder.py --help` for details about how to change this):
+8. Optionally, at this point you can add an example library to the girder instance by running this script from the `scripts` directory (by default, it assumes that you've set up a user account named `admin`; try `python populateGirder.py --help` for details about how to change this):

    ```bash